Reis (military rank)

 The rank Reis Pasha referred to an Admiral, while the Kapudan Pasha (akin to Grand Admiral; literally "Captain Pasha") title referred to the commander-in-chief of the Ottoman Navy fleet.

 The title is also a low ranking aristocratic title in Lebanon and Syria's coastlines denoting a landed or formerly landed family that swore fealty to Fakhr al-Din II during their alliance with the Medici in the 17th century.
-It is roughly equivalent to a Baron, however titles of the Ottoman and subordinate nobility rarely translates to Western peerages.
-The only extant "Ru'assa" in Lebanon are the "House of El Azzi" in Tabarja whom escaped persecution in the 19th century and abandoned their ancestral homes in the Chouf.
+It is roughly equivalent to a Baron, however titles of the Ottoman and subordinate nobility rarely translate to Western peerages.
+The only extant "Ru'assa" in Lebanon are the "House of El Azzi" in Tabarja who escaped persecution in the 19th century and abandoned their ancestral homes in the Chouf.